SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 ## Usage Process
 Before you use the NAT gateway service, you need to plan the VPC network and public IP network of the NAT gateway based on your business requirements, and configure SNAT and DNAT rules based on your business requirements.
 The specific process is as follows:
 - Tenants create VPCs and subnets based on demand, and create virtual machines in multiple subnets;
-- Tenants create an Internet IP address based on their requirements, specify the network type, associated subnet, and bound egress IP address through APIs or consoles, and create a NAT gateway.
+- Tenants create an External IP address based on their requirements, specify the network type, associated subnet, and bound egress IP address through APIs or consoles, and create a NAT gateway.
 - If you add SNAT rules for VPCs, subnets, or VM types through SNAT rules, the associated VMs can access the Internet through a NAT gateway.
 - If you configure rules for virtual machines that need to provide services through DNAT rules, the public network can access resources in the VPC network that are not bound to external IP addresses.
 - If you need to restrict the inbound and outbound traffic of the NAT gateway, you can configure the security group bound to the NAT gateway.

 You can bind multiple public IP addresses to a NAT gateway, and configure SNAT rules and DNAT rules for multiple public IP addresses.

 ## Create a NAT gateway
 To create a NAT gateway on the platform, you must specify the model, VPC network, subnet, public IP address, security group, NAT gateway name, and remarks.
 A VPC allows you to create 20 NAT gateways, and SNAT rules in all NAT gateways under the same VPC are not repeatable, that is, SNAT rules in 20 NAT gateways are not allowed.